-- Database deadlock resilience feature—this will ensure that the session does not immediately fail if it encounters any database deadlock; it will now retry the operation again.
+- The database deadlock resilience feature will ensure that the session does not immediately fail if it encounters any database deadlock.
+It will now retry the operation again.
 You can configure the number of retry attempts.

 Informatica ETL tool is the market leader in data integration and data quality services.
 Informatica is a successful ETL and EAI tool with significant industry coverage.
-ETL refers to extract, transform, and load.
+ETL refers to extracting, transforming, and loading.
 Data integration tools are different from other software platforms and languages.

-They have no inbuilt feature to build user interface where end user can see the transformed data.
-Informatica ETL tool “power center” has the capability to manage, integrate, and migrate enterprise data.
+They have no inbuilt feature to build a user interface where the end-user can see the transformed data.
+Informatica ETL tool “power center” can manage, integrate, and migrate enterprise data.